 Marriage is Tough

-Lately my mind has wandered back to the days when the kids were smaller and we both had big dreams of traveling the world together, or at least moving to explore and set roots somewhere new with our family.
-Now it seems like those days are so far away and clouded over by careers, bills, schedules, responsibilities, kids, dogs and more.
+More recently my mind has wandered back to the days when the kids were smaller and we both had big dreams of traveling the world together or at least moving somewhere new to explore and set roots in a new place with our family.

-The person who taught me to step outside my hometown of Philadelphia, throw caution to the wind and travel, has become the more sensible one in our relationship over these 11 years.
-He says it’s not easy living with a person who has extreme wanderlust and constantly talks about how travel has ruined her life.
+The person who taught me to step outside my hometown of Philadelphia, throw caution to the wind and travel, has become the more sensible one in our relationship over these years and would now rather vacation at home or take virtual tours of the world.